citizenfx/natives/VEHICLE/AreVehicleWingsIntact.md

 ```

 ```
-ADD_A_MARKER_OVER_VEHICLE was a hash collision!!!
 Can be used for planes only!
 ```

 ## Parameters